 It is important to note that if your eyelids are extremely irritated prior to treatment from the irritation of rubbing or scratching, the first 2-3 applications of Eyes n Mites will initially burn when applied.
 This should go away shortly on its own.
 Discontinue use if burning continues or gets worse with continued application.

 Ingredients: Demodex oils (tea tree and neem oil), herbal extracts, vitamins, minerals

 To use: wash the affected eye area with Demodex Control Facial Wash.
 Dry the skin gently with a clean cloth.
 Close one eye and apply a single drop of the Demodex Eyes n Mites lotion to your closed eyelid and eyelash area.
 Only use a thin layer of lotion.
 Applying too much product will result in negative results.
 After applying do not open your eye immediately, wait approximately a minute before opening.
 Repeat on the remaining eye if necessary.

 It is important to talk to your doctor if you think you have seborrheic dermatitis.
 Your doctor can accurately diagnose your condition by viewing your eye area and talking with you about your symptoms.

-Once you have been diagnosed, searching for a seborrheic dermatitis eyelids product that has natural ingredients is essential.
+Once you have been diagnosed, searching for a seborrheic dermatitis eyelid product that has natural ingredients is essential.
 Using products with toxic chemicals near your eyes for a long-term period can cause damage to your eyes and the thin, delicate layer of the skin around your eyes.
 Consider choosing a product that has very few ingredients so you know exactly what you are applying to your face (and body).

 While there is no cure for seborrheic dermatitis, it is a very manageable condition with the right product(s).
 Take a look at your current diet and stress levels to help prevent severe flare-ups.
 Using natural products that work with your skin’s makeup can aid in managing your discomfort and moving forward with your everyday life.